alex-toy/AirlinesDatasetPredictDelay/README.md

 Different Feature Names

-1.Airline
+1. Airline
-2.Flight
+2. Flight
-3.Airport From
+3. Airport From
-4.Airport To
+4. Airport To
-5.DayOfWeek
+5. DayOfWeek
-6.Time
+6. Time

 For the classification, two approaches have been used: